 Interest rate swap agreements, which are used by the Company in the management of interest rate exposure, are accounted for on the accrual basis.
 Income and expense resulting from these agreements are recorded in the same category as expense arising from the related liability.
 Amounts to be paid or received under interest rate swap agreements are recognized as an adjustment to expense in the periods in which they accrue.
 At December 31, 1996, the Company had \$60 million of borrowings subject to three interest rate swap agreements at rates of 5.25%, 5.49% and 5.64% through July 1997, October 1997 and October 1998, respectively.
 The interest rate swaps may be extended at the counterparties' option for two years.
 The agreements require that the Company pay the counterparty interest at the above fixed swap rates and require the counterparties to pay the Company interest at the 30-day LIBOR rate.
-The closing 30-day LIBOR rate on December 31, 1996 was 5.53%.
-The fair value of the interest rate swap agreements at December 31, 1996, is based upon current quotes for equivalent agreements.
+The closing 30-day LIBOR rate on December 31, 1996, is based upon current quotes for equivalent agreements.